RandomNoun7/95b0aad9cee27075e2d846f17af26af2/wsus_blog.md

 So this means we're already doing some kind of testing, but it still doesn't answer the question of 'Why should I test?'.
 Testing our tasks means that as we add functionality or change things, we can be sure that it still behaves the same way.
 And by using an automated testing tool (because let's be honest who likes manual testing anyway!) we can run the tests in our module CI pipeline.

+***I'm not sure this is grammatically correct or not, it just seemed out of place to have a capitol W in the middle of a sentence.
+It's tough to see but the change is adding quotes around 'Why should I test?'***

 ## What testing tools are out there?

 While we could use a testing tool to create a Windows Virtual Machine, in the case of the [WSUS Client Module](https://github.com/puppetlabs/puppetlabs-wsus_client) this would be difficult and time consuming to do.
 So instead we can use [Pester](https://github.com/pester/Pester) which is a testing and mocking framework for PowerShell.
 In fact it's one of only a few Open Source projects which is [shipped in Windows itself!](https://twitter.com/jsnover/status/590178510485860352).